yig/graphics101-pipeline/README.md

         vec4 foo = vec4( 1.0, 2.0, 3.0, 4.0 );

+* Unless you assign a value, a local variable you declare will be uninitialized.
+While some implementations will initialize, for example, `vec3 foo;` to 0 by default, the GLSL specification does not require this.
+(The grader's graphics driver will probably initialize to random values.)
+Manually initialize to 0, `vec3 foo = vec3(0);`, if that's what you want.

 * There is a simple, sample 3D shader in `sphere.json` / `sphere.vs` /
 `sphere.fs`.
 (The simplest possible shader is in `simplegui.json` /
 `simplest.vs` / `simplest.fs` and is based off the `simplegui.h/cpp` C++ setup